VeganPorkChop/Engineering-4_Notebook/README.md

 ### Reflection

 Two things went wrong:
-* I tried to use Excel, dont use excel
+* I tried to use Excel, don't use excel.
 * When making the chart, make sure that the units are clear.
 For example, I used degrees/second for my acceleration of rotation, but its very possible to mess that up by saying theyre radians.
 ## Media Test